 Separate allocation and initialization: provide them as separate operations rather than as a joint operation.
 [Low-level Design Pattern] Context You’re creating an object based on an external data structure.
 Part of the job is to create your object, and part is to populate it with the information from the external structure.
 Forces We want to […]

-patterns performance
+Category: patterns

 Make expensive operations cheaper using a quick-and-dirty check.
 [Low-level Design Pattern] Context Performance is important.
 Forces You have a time-consuming operation.
 If only …, the operations wouldn’t be so expensive.
 Resolution Develop two versions of the operation: one that handles all complications, and another that deals with a common simple case.
 Devise a quick-and-dirty check […]